sharat/mood/README.md

 end
 ```

-I decided not to store the information about breakfast, lunch and dinner, as it would make time zones more complex, as [I'm traveling quite a bit](https://whereisfelix.today).
+I decided not to store the information about breakfast, lunch and dinner, as it would make time zones more complex.

 > Stripped out Felix's content here